PrefectHQ/prefect/docs/guides/deployment/docker.md

 ## Prefect.yaml File

 Now that you have created a Docker image that stores your Prefect flow code, you're going to make use of Prefect's deployment recipes.
-In your terminal run:
+In your terminal, run:

 <div class="terminal">
 ```bash